kyma-incubator/examples/personservice/README.md

 Sometimes services are simply just too busy to serve traffic (e.g. whne executing batch loads, etc.).
 This is where kubernetes offers to remove a service from loadbalancing until it reports back.
 To support this `DemoReadinessIndicator.java` was implemented.
 It is a custom actuator that reports the readiness status.
 HTTP 200 means ready and HTTP 503 means not ready.

-To periodically invoke this endpoint the following section was added to the deployment manifest (mongo-kubernetes-cluster5.yml or mongo-kubernetes-local5.yml):
+To periodically invoke this endpoint the following section was added to the deployment manifest (`mongo-kubernetes-cluster5.yaml` or `mongo-kubernetes-local5.yaml`):

 ```
         readinessProbe:
           httpGet:
               path: /actuator/ready
               port: 8081
           periodSeconds: 30
           initialDelaySeconds: 20
           failureThreshold: 1
           successThreshold: 2
 ```

-We have Defined `readinessProbe` which periodically (every 30 seconds) makes a GET request to /actuator/ready.
+We have defined `readinessProbe` which periodically (every 30 seconds) makes a GET request to /actuator/ready.
 If it fails 1 time the pod will be excluded from loadbalancing.
 Only after 2 successful calls it will be again used for loadbalancing.

 ### Deploying to Kyma